Evgen198711/Anti-Fraud/README.md

 ## Transaction Evaluation

-Each transaction is evaluated through a set of fraud detection rules.
-These rules implement a **common interface**, and the system uses the **Strategy design pattern** to apply the appropriate rules dynamically.
+Transactions are processed using a set of rule classes that all implement a shared interface.
+The system is designed using the **Chain of Responsibility design pattern**, enabling modular, sequential rule evaluation.

 ### Evaluation Result